arielfalconer1995/project-portfolio/README.md

 # project-portfolio
- This portfolio was written within 6 days, using HTML and CSS technologies.
+This portfolio was written in a period of 6 days as a personal project.
+HTML and CSS technologies were used, also giving it a responsive design